 The new Echo Auto is a great idea.
 I mean what could be better than asking Alexa to add bananas to your shopping list while driving to work?
 Seems like a great product.
 The Echo Auto acts as a bridge between your car’s Bluetooth and the phone.

 We’ve posted a few articles on other Echo devices including how to mount an Echo Dot around the home or office.
-The Echo Auto is brand new.
-As of July 2019, it’s available by invitation only.
+The first Echo Auto was made available in July of 2019 by special invitation.

 Echo Auto Mount in the Box

 The Echo Auto is a well thought out device.
 The credit card sized device has a small indent on the underside.
 The included mount has a small rectangular protrusion which fits within the indent.
 The mount has a sticky bottom that adheres to the car dash without adhesive.
 Easy to apply.
 Easy to remove.

 A photo of the mount in use on the dash accompanies this article.
 It’s very low profile and works perfectly.
 You can see the power cable which plugs into any DC outlet.
 Two buttons on the top control the mute and actions.

 But, here’s the thing.
 You might not need it.
 Turns out the microphones on the Echo Auto work well enough so that you may not need to mount it to the dash.
 Drop it into a cup holder, or even let it dangle on the floor.
 Speak loud enough and it will still pickup your voice.

 I tried mine on the floor, if I spoke loud enough, it picked up the commands without a problem.
 I also used it within one of the cup holders within the middle console.
 That worked fine too.

 The second version of this device includes an adhesive mount.
 The manufacturer recommends using this on a hard surface meaning avoid the dash.

 A dash mount isn’t for everyone.
 For those looking for a mount other than the dash sticky variety in the box, there are alternatives.
 Let’s look at a few.